Best Colleges for Music in the US

 Third on our list of the best colleges for music is the impressive Curtis Institute of Music.
 Founded in 1924, the school has maintained a global reputation for producing top-tier talent and many distinguished alumni, such as composers Gian Carlo Menotti, Leonard Bernstein, Samuel Barber, and Nino Rota.

-Curtis is widely recognized as the most selective conservatory in the United States, with applicants required to attend live auditions and only 2% of applicants admitted annually.
+Curtis is widely recognized as the most selective conservatory in the United States, with applicants required to attend live auditions.
 The total number of undergraduate students is typically around 150, all of whom receive a full-tuition scholarship without housing costs covered.

 4. Indiana University Jacobs School of Music (Bloomington, IN)